cfgjc24/Team-4/README.md

-# Team-4: Non-profit: First Generation Investors
+# Team-4: Non-profit - First Generation Investors

 # Our Challenge
 Create a centralized web application + mobile implementation for First Generation Investors.
 They need a tool to track and manage student assignments, participation, confidence, and graduation metrics from the view of students, program managers, tutors, and teachers.